ayubhuruse1/osTicket---Prerequisites-and-Installation/README.md

 - Open the Microsoft Remote Desktop App on your macOS.
 - Paste the IP address that you copied from Step 2 into the "PC name" field.
-- Click on "Connect" to establish a remote desktop connection to the VM.
+- Click on "Add" to establish a remote desktop connection to the VM.
 - Enter your login credentials for the VM when prompted.
 Once you have successfully logged in to the VM, you can continue with the next steps of your installation process.
 </p>